RedHatQE/ouia/README.md

     * e.g. A page describing a food item that is being edited, could have an `ouia-page-object-id` field of 142526.
-* Each of the four main content areas present on the page, *Header*, *Main*, *Navigation*, *Footer*, **MUST** be embellished with the corresponding data attribute, to aid in finding widgets within certain areas.
+* Each of the four main content areas present on the page, *Header*, *Main*, *Navigation*, *Footer*, **MUST** be embellished with the corresponding data attribute, to aid in finding components within certain areas.
   * `data-ouia-header="true"` - For the header
   * `data-ouia-footer="true"` - For the footer